VIRTUOSO-DPS/CSM-Service-ObjectDetection/DEVELOPMENT.md

 yay -S cuda opencv-cuda asio
 ```

+Note that CUDA support can be disabled by providing setting _ENABLE_CUDA_ to off.

 Assuming the availability of _yay_.

 Next, the project can be compiled using CMake.
 First, create a _build_ directory: